EEricHwang/EEricHwang.github.io/_pages/project.md

 </p>
 <hr>

-Design and Implementation of Eco-Adaptive Cruise Control for Class 8 Heavy Trucks
+Design and Implementation of Eco-Adaptive Cruise Control for Class 8 Semi-Trucks
 ------
 <p>
 <strong> Summer 2025 Internship at Cummins </strong><br>